-As of December 31, 2016 and 2017, all outstanding shares of Preferred Stock were convertible into shares of common stock on a 2.58398-for-one basis.
+As of December 31, 2016 and 2017, all outstanding Preferred Stock were convertible into common stock on a one-for-one basis.

 Redemption Rights

 At any time on or after April 21, 2022, shares of the Preferred Stock are subject to mandatory redemption by the Company in three equal annual installments beginning 60 days after receipt of a notice of redemption from the holders of a majority of the voting power of the holders of the outstanding Preferred Stock, voting as a single class.
 As of December 31, 2017, the redemption price for the Preferred Stock is equal to the Original Issuance Price per share, plus any accruing dividends accrued but unpaid therein.